polterguy/polterguy.github.io/tutorials/task-scheduler/index.md

 * How to create and persist tasks
 * How to schedule persisted tasks
 * How to automate creation of tasks and persist these for future execution
+* How these features allows us to easily create long lasting transactions by allowing us to persist function _invocations_

-With Magic you can create and administrate tasks, in addition to schedule tasks for execution some point into the future.
+With Hyperlambda you can create and administrate tasks, in addition to scheduling tasks for execution at some point in the future.
 This works by persisting dynamically declared Hyperlambda snippets into your Magic database, which again is just a thin wrapper around your C# slots, allowing you to dynamically orchestrate C# code to be periodically executed if you wish.
 Watch the following video where I illustrate this idea.